chemfiles/chemfiles/doc/src/index.rst

 Chemfiles is a multi-language library written in modern C++ for reading and writing from and to molecular trajectory files.
-These files are created by your favorite theoretical chemistry program, and contains informations about atomic or residues names and positions.
-Some format also have additional informations, such as velocities, forces, energy, …
+These files are created by your favorite theoretical chemistry program, and contains information about atomic or residues names and positions.
+Some format also have additional information, such as velocities, forces, energy, …

 The main targeted audience of chemfiles are chemistry researchers working on